List of Teen Titans (TV series) characters: Arella

-Featured only once in the episode "The Prophecy", Arella is Raven's biological mother.
-Raven inherits much of her looks from her mother; decked in a white robe, Arella has short-cut violet hair and a Chakra stone on her forehead with the modest exception of a more even, natural flesh tone.
+Arella (voiced by Virginia Madsen) is Raven's biological mother.
 Raven, in desperation to avoid her obligation to release her father upon Earth, travels to her ancestral home of Azarath hoping to find a way to avert the impending apocalypse.
 She finds, however, that Azarath is largely abandoned, save for a flock of doves which she finds Arella caring for.
-Arella somberly informs Raven that the prophecy she is to fulfill can't be stopped, and that Earth will fall to Trigon just as Azarath once did; at that moment, the illusion of Azarath falls away and the realm is found to be in ruins—the obvious work of Trigon.

-It is never revealed if Arella herself was a product of the illusion, existing as a spirit of the lost civilization, or if she is actually Azarath's lone survivor of Trigon's wrath.
+Arella somberly informs Raven that the prophecy she is to fulfill cannot be stopped, and that Earth will fall to Trigon just as Azarath once did; at that moment, the illusion of Azarath falls away and the realm is found to be in ruins—the work of Trigon.
+It is never revealed if Arella was a product of the illusion, existing as a spirit of the lost civilization, or if she is actually Azarath's lone survivor of Trigon's wrath.